Updated: Dec 31, 2022

-If any of these examples apply to you, you must seek for an experienced California age discrimination lawyer to assess the circumstances surrounding your claim.
-Hiring a good Los Angeles Employment Lawyer is essential to the outcome of your claim.
-Make sure the employment lawyer has the experience he or she claims to have and that they are not under any type of investigation by the California State Bar.
+If any of these examples apply to you, you must seek an experienced California age discrimination lawyer to assess the circumstances surrounding your claim.
+Hiring the best age discrimination attorney in Los Angeles is essential to the outcome of your claim.
+Ensure the employment lawyer has the experience he or she claims to have and that they are not under any investigation by the California State Bar.

-Under the ADEA and FEHA, it is against the law to discriminate against an employee because of his or her age with respect to any term, condition or privilege of employment, including, but not limited to hiring, firing, promotion, layoffs, compensation, job assignments, training and employment benefits.
+Under the ADEA and FEHA, it is against the law to discriminate against an employee because of his or her age concerning any term, condition, or privilege of employment, including, but not limited to, hiring, firing, promotion, layoffs, compensation, job assignments, training and employee benefits.

 Employers are not permitted to include age preferences, limitations or specifications in job postings and are not allowed to ask an applicant’s age or date of birth in certain during a job interview.

 What Kinds of Evidence Do I Need to Prove Age Discrimination?

 As the one making a claim, the burden of proof is on you and your age discrimination attorney in Los Angeles

 Take photos and record videos.
 If you have reason to believe you are being discriminated against or retaliated against, start to pay attention.
 Be careful when recording or taking photos of people without their consent, as it might make things work.

 Note: You don't have to take photos of people.
 You can document vandalisms, mistreatments, intimidating letters written by coworkers, etc.

 Electronic trail.
 Your work emails, chat rooms, and SMS messages could all be evidence of discrimination, harassment, or retaliation.
 Keep any emails or conversations in which your boss or H.R. suggests you're being fired for illegal reasons.